 Autosampler preparation and internal standard

 Final mixtures for mass spectrometry included 3.13 fmol/µl Peptide Retention Time Calibration mixture (PRTC), 0.33 µg/µl and 0.5 µg/µl protein for DIA and SRM, respectively, in Final Solvent for 15µl total volume.
-To confirm that peptides were quantified correctly in SRM, 10 µg from 5 randomly selected geoduck peptide samples were pooled, and 8 dilutions were prepared by diluting with oyster peptides at known concentrations (1, 13.3%, 20%, 40%, 60%, 80%, 87.7%, ) and analyzed alongside other samples.
+To confirm that peptides were quantified correctly in SRM, 10 µg from 5 randomly selected geoduck peptide samples were pooled, and 8 dilutions were prepared by combining with oyster peptides at known percentages of total protein content (10%, 13.3%, 20%, 40%, 60%, 80%, 87.7%, 90%) and analyzed alongside other samples.

 Data Independent Acquisition